 Double-pipe system: as for the single pipe system, a pipe that connects the tank to the pump's inlet is used besides another pipe that connects the pump's return port to the tank, as well.
-The excess of oil goes back to the tank: this installation can be considered self-bleeding.
-If provided, the inside by-pass plug must be installed to avoid air and fuel passing through the pump.
+The excess of oil goes back to the tank: this installation can be considered self-ble-

 Burners come out from the factory provided for double-pipe systems.
 They can be suited for single-pipe system (recommended in the case of gravity feed) as decribed before.
-To change from a 1-pipe system to a 2-pipe-system, insert the by-pass plug G (as for ccw-rota-tion- referring to the pump shaft).
+To change from a 1-pipe system to a 2-pipe-system, insert the by-pass plug G (as for ccw-rotation-referring to the pump shaft).